Ares-Developers/Ares-docs/ui-features/keyboardcommandshotkeys.rst

 Map Snapshot
 ````````````

-A key can be assigned to save a snapshot of the current game as a YRM map file,
+A key can be assigned to save a snapshot of the current game as an YRM map file,
 which can be edited in FinalAlert 2 YR.

 .. note:: Loading the generated map file in-game causes an Internal Error,